-Gardai investigating the kidnap and torture of businessman Kevin Lunney have arrested four men.
+Police investigating the kidnap and torture of Co Fermanagh businessman Kevin Lunney have arrested four people.

-In September, Quinn Industrial Holdings (QIH) director Mr Lunney, 50, was abducted outside his home near Derrylin, Co Fermanagh, and taken to a horsebox across the border, where he was savagely beaten.
+Mr Lunney, a director at Quinn Industrial Holdings (QIH), was abducted outside his home near Derrylin, Co Fermanagh last September and taken to a horsebox across the border, where he was savagely beaten.

-The attack on Mr Lunney, during which his assailants demanded his resignation, was the most serious of a five-year campaign of intimidation targeting the companies and directors that now control the business portfolio that was built up by fallen tycoon Sean Quinn, once Ireland’s richest man.
+The attack was the most serious in a six-year campaign of intimidation targeting the companies and directors that now control the business portfolio which was built up by fallen tycoon Sean Quinn, once Ireland’s richest man.

-The Quinn family has consistently condemned and distanced itself from those attacking the new owners.
+The Quinn family has repeatedly condemned the intimidation.

 The Garda and PSNI established a joint investigation team to work on the case last November.